Danganronpa 3: The End of Hope's Peak High School: Despair Arc

-Despair, which takes place prior to the events of Danganronpa: Trigger Happy Havoc, opens with homeroom teacher Housekeeper Chisa Yukizome, who begins her job teaching Hope's Peak Academy's 77th Class of Super High School Level students, who stand out as talented in different ways.
-She is teaching in order to help her childhood friends Student Council President Kyosuke Munakata and Boxer Juzo Sakakura improve the establishment.
+Despair, which takes place prior to the events of Danganronpa: Trigger Happy Havoc, opens with Chisa, who begins her job teaching Hope's Peak Academy's 77th Class of Super High School Level students, who stand out as talented in different ways.
+She is teaching in order to help Kyosuke and Juzo improve the establishment.
 Meanwhile, Hajime Hinata, a student in the school's Reserve Course for those without talent, prepares to undergo an experiment to make him the Ultimate Hope.
 He has developed an inferiority complex over his lack of talents, despite bonding with Gamer Chiaki Nanami, a talented student.

 After spending half a year teaching the Reserve Course, Chisa asks Juzo for a trustee's ID in order to investigate the Kamukura Project.
-The now amnesia-ridden Hinata, referred to as Izuru Kamukura, meets a despair terrorist named Junko Enoshima and her sister Soldier Mukuro Ikusaba.
-Junko blackmails Juzo, threatening to reveal his crush on Kyosuke.
+The now amnesia-ridden Hinata, referred to as Izuru Kamukura, meets Junko and her sister, Soldier Mukuro Ikusaba.
+Junko brainwashes Chisa and blackmails Juzo, threatening to reveal his crush on Kyosuke.
 Juzo and the now-brainwashed Chisa tell Kyosuke that Junko is innocent, allowing Junko's plan to continue unhindered.
 Using Izuru as bait, Junko kills Chiaki while brainwashing Chisa's students, the 77th Class graduates.
-The brainwashing is accomplished by screening a film of Chiaki's death, which contains subliminal messages created by an Animator named Ryota Mitarai.
-Meanwhile, Hajime decides to have his memories of the 77th Class erased, as he is interested to see if hope can be more unpredictable than despair.
-To protect the remaining students in the 78th Class, Jin helps them convert the school's old building into a shelter, unaware of the two Despairs who lurk among them.
-As Junko moves on to the next phase of her plan, becoming curious about the wildly unpredictable luck exhibited by the young student Makoto Naegi, Chisa rejoins Kyosuke, who is unaware of Chisa's being brainwashed.
+The brainwashing is accomplished by screening a film of Chiaki's death, which contains subliminal messages created by an unwitting Ryota.
+Meanwhile, Izuru decides to have his memories of the 77th Class erased, as he is interested to see if hope can be more unpredictable than despair.
+To protect the remaining students in the 78th Class, Principal Jin Kirigiri helps them convert the school's old building into a shelter, unaware of the two Despairs who lurk among them.
+As Junko moves on to the next phase of her plan, becoming curious about the wildly unpredictable luck exhibited by Makoto, Chisa rejoins Kyosuke, who is unaware of Chisa's being brainwashed.
 Some time later, in a virtual world, Izuru finds himself, in his Hajime persona, interacting with Chiaki.

 Hope Arc

 In the Hope Arc, Makoto races to stop Ryota from broadcasting his brainwashing video.
 He and the others are assisted by the arrival of the 77th Class, which Hajime, using his talents, managed to restore to normal.
 Feeling that he should not have to carry his burden alone, Hajime and the others ask Ryota to come with them, as they aim to atone for their sins.
 They convince Ryota to cancel his broadcast.
 Afterward, Hajime and the others claim responsibility for the killing game, shifting blame from the Future Foundation.
 Meanwhile, Kyosuke leaves Makoto on friendly terms.
-As they leave, Mikan Tsumiki, a young nurse tutored by Chisa, says that she has been able to heal a person thanks to a late member of the Future Foundation.
-The final scene moves to Hope's Peak Academy, where Kyoko is seen alive referring to Makoto as headmaster.
+As they leave, Nurse Mikan Tsumiki, says that she was able to heal a person poisoned by their bangle who managed to survive thanks to an antidote created by Seiko.
+The final scene moves to a rebuilt Hope's Peak Academy, where Kyoko is revealed to be the one who survived, referring to Makoto as the school's new headmaster.